BomberFish/WDBDDISSH/README.md

-# Doesn't work yet, please ignore
+# Works now, don't ignore

+Works: you can attach a debugger tozprocesses
 Doesn't work: the image mounts and loads the launchd jobs, but the launchd jobs can only refer to binaries on the DeveloperDiskImage.

 I tried adding my own (developer signed) binaries and it didn't work; not sure if I need to do something specific...